cert-manager/sample-external-issuer/README.md

 This will create multiple directories and files containing a Makefile and configuration for building and deploying your project.

 Notably:

-* `config/`: containing various `kustomize` configuration files.
+* `config/`: various `kustomize` configuration files.
-* `Dockerfile`: which is used to statically compile the issuer and package it as a "distroless" Docker image.
+* `Dockerfile`: used to statically compile the issuer and package it as a "distroless" Docker image.
-* `main.go`: which is the issuer main entry point.
+* `main.go`: the issuer's main entry point.

 ### Run the controller-manager